plentymarkets/docs-raw/plentyInterface/Account.md

 ### AddressParamConfigurationRepositoryContract<a name="account_contracts_addressparamconfigurationrepositorycontract"></a>

-The AddressParamConfigurationRepositoryContract is the interface for the address relation types repository.
+The AddressParamConfigurationRepositoryContract is the interface for the address param configuration repository.
+This interface allows to create, update, delete, list and get address relation types and address option types.

 #### Namespace

 `Plenty\Modules\Account\Address\Contracts`